Facebook

 Will I ever have to diet again?

-No. However, it is important for you to realize that surgery is just the beginning.
+It is important for you to realize that surgery is just the beginning.
 Obesity surgery provides you with the mechanical means to help you lose and manage your weight.
 You will have to adopt a healthy way of life: eating right and making certain that you get the vitamins and nutrients your body needs.
 The decision to have this surgery is a COMMITMENT to changing your life.
-After surgery, your eating habits will change: you must eat every 2 to 3 hours, small amounts of food (remember the stomach pouch is about ý to 1 cup, of low carbohydrate, healthy meals).
+After surgery, your eating habits will change: you must eat every 2 to 3 hours, small amounts of food.
 Most people are able to eat most foods, but it will take time, and it is important to remember that everybody is different.
 It is also possible to sabotage the surgery.
 One way to do this is to eat large amounts of food at one sitting.
 By doing this, the small pouch will STRETCH.
 Eating large amounts of food like ice cream will also sabotage the surgery.
 Because it is in liquid form, a patient will not feel full very quickly.
 It is high in fat and calories and has no nutritional value.
 Once again, it will be very important for you to strictly follow all the instructions given to you by the doctor during your pre-op and post-op visits.
 Keep those eating guidelines always with you.
 If you are having problems read them again to see if you are really following these directions.

 How important is a support group or after care program?